Introduction

 This should be set up as an SP initiated application.

-2 additional assertions should be passed (case sensitive):
+- 2 additional assertions should be passed (case sensitive): -> "assertions" -> "attributes"

 - The user's first name should be mapped to first_name